awslabs/mxboard/README.md

 ## Overview

-MXNet TensorBoard (MXBoard) provides a set of Python APIs logging [MXNet](http://mxnet.incubator.apache.org/) data for visualization in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
+MXBoard provides a set of Python APIs logging [MXNet](http://mxnet.incubator.apache.org/) data for visualization in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
 The idea of this project comes from the discussion with [Zihao Zheng](https://github.com/zihaolucky),